 Let’s be honest, some people are going to be lustful no matter what.
 What they think and feel is not your responsibility, it’s theirs.
 Your responsibility is to not make it extra difficult for a person who is trying to keep their mind right.

 But we can also cause someone to stumble in ways other than lust.
 I can be a hindrance to someone’s faith because I’m being self-centered or obnoxious.
-I can spark anger, resentment, division, hatred, and foul language by the way I react to someone.
+I can spark anger, resentment, division, and hatred by the

 That will cause more damage than somebody harboring lust.